Tenerife airport disaster: KLM Flight 4805

 The aircraft was a Boeing 747-206B, registration PH-BUF, named Rijn (Rhine).
 The KLM jet was carrying 14 crew members and 235 passengers, including 52 children.
-Most of the KLM passengers were Dutch; also on board were four Germans, two Austrians and two Americans.
+Most of the KLM passengers were Dutch; also on board were four Germans, two Austrians, and two Americans.
 After the aircraft landed at Tenerife, the passengers were transported to the airport terminal.
 One of the inbound passengers, Robina van Lanschot, who lived on the island with her boyfriend, chose not to re-board the 747, leaving 234 passengers on board.

 Pan Am Flight 1736

-Pan Am Flight 1736 had originated at Los Angeles International Airport, with an intermediate stop at New York's John F. Kennedy International Airport (JFK).
+Pan Am Flight 1736 was also a charter flight by Greek shipping company Royal Cruise Line.
+It had originated at Los Angeles International Airport, with an intermediate stop at New York City's John F. Kennedy International Airport.
 The aircraft was a Boeing 747-121, registration N736PA, named Clipper Victor.
-It was the first 747 to be delivered to an airline.
-Of the 380 passengers (mostly of retirement age, but including two children), 14 had boarded in New York, where the crew was also changed.
+Of the 380 passengers (mostly of retirement age but including two children), 14 had boarded in New York, where the crew was also changed.
 All but five passengers onboard the aircraft were Americans; the non-American passengers were all Canadian nationals.
+They were on their way to board the cruise ship Golden Odyssey for a 14-day trip across the Mediterranean.

-The new crew consisted of Captain Victor Grubbs (age 56), First Officer Robert Bragg (39), Flight Engineer George Warns (46) and 13 flight attendants.
+The new crew consisted of Captain Victor Grubbs (age 56), First Officer Robert Bragg (39), Flight Engineer George Warns (46), and 13 flight attendants.
 At the time of the accident, Grubbs had 21,043 hours of flight time, of which 564 hours were on the 747.
 Bragg had 10,800 flight hours, of which 2,796 hours were on the 747.
 Warns had 15,210 flight hours, of which 559 hours were on the 747.

-This particular aircraft had operated the inaugural 747 commercial flight on January 22, 1970.
-On 2 August 1970, in its first year of service, it also became the first 747 to be hijacked: en route between JFK and Luis Muñoz Marín International Airport in San Juan, Puerto Rico, it was diverted to José Martí International Airport in Havana, Cuba.
+Clipper Victor was a historically notable plane, as it was the first Boeing 747 to operate a commercial airline flight when it flew from John F. Kennedy Airport to London Heathrow on 21 January 1970.<ref name=":1" / On 2 August 1970, in its first year of service, it also became the first 747 to be hijacked: en route between JFK and Luis Muñoz Marín International Airport in San Juan, Puerto Rico, it was diverted to José Martí International Airport in Havana, Cuba.